wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

     By the end of this practical session, you will be able to:

-    - use the "wis2downloader" to subscribe to WIS2 data notifications and download data to your local system.
+    - use the "wis2downloader" to subscribe to WIS2 data notifications and download data to your local system
+    - view the status of the downloads in the Grafana dashboard
+    - decode some downloaded data using the "decode-bufr-jupyter" container

 ## Introduction